NKLouis/Flower-Quiz/README.md

 ## Description
-Test your flower knowledge.
+An application that uses to test your flower knowledge.
 The test has 10 questions, 4 choices and you will get the test scores as a percentage.

 ![](http://g.recordit.co/YdoiX0qKk5.gif)